mocker-nicholas/yelpCamp/README.txt

             and active class for the image to show, you want the active class to show on the current index.
     c.
 Get rid of the buttons if you have 1 or less than 1 image.
+23. Add image upload to edit
+    a.
+Make your form enctype multipart/form-data
+    b. add upload.array('image') to you campground PUT route
+    c. add the image array to the form input
+    d. go to your update campground controller.
+Add logic for snaging images from req.files and PUSH them onto the existing campground images array
+        - we cant push by mapping, because map will return an array.
+We told mongoose images would be an array of objects, not and array of arrays.
+So we need to set our mapping of images to variable, map over the images, and then spread that array into the campground
+    e.
+Multer is still taking care of everything and uploading to cloudinary and giving us our req.files object we can access.